maayanassraf/Segole/README.md

 - Starts minikube.
 - Changes the tag version in the deployment file.
-- Applies the deployment & service files using kubectl
+- Applies the deployment & service files using kubectl.
 - Exposes the service using the `minikube service 'service-name' --url` command - which runs as a process and creating a tunnel to the cluster and generates a local url for use.
 - Shows the url in the stdout for easy access to the web page.